franckLdx/retry/README.md

 # retry
 A simple retry/wait tool for deno.
-Can re-call a function until a sucess, or execute a function with a timeout
+Can re-call a function until a sucess, or bind a timeout to a function
 Ex:
 ```typescript
 const result = await retryAsync(